 - Minimized Need for Medication or Surgery: As a non-invasive and drug-free solution, physical therapy enables many patients to manage TMD symptoms effectively, often avoiding surgery or prolonged medication.

-With a tailored TMJ treatment plan in Shrewsbury, MO, Axes Physical Therapy delivers an all-encompassing approach to TMD, supporting patients in managing symptoms, restoring function, and returning to daily life with more confidence and ease.
+Through a customized TMJ treatment plan in Shrewsbury, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.

 Get Started with TMJ Treatment in Shrewsbury, MO at Axes Physical Therapy

 For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
-Our personalized, patient-centered approach to TMJ treatment in Shrewsbury, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.
+Our individualized, patient-centered TMJ treatment in Shrewsbury, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.